1. Electronics & Telecommunication

 6. Optical, Photo, Technical, and Medical Apparatus

-With important product categories including mechano-therapy appliances, massage apparatus, ozone therapy apparatus, instruments and appliances used in medical, surgical, and dental clinics, measuring or checking instruments and machines, and apparatus for the use of X-rays or of Alpha, Beta or Gamma radiations.
+With important product categories, including mechano-therapy appliances, massage apparatus, ozone therapy apparatus, instruments and appliances used in medical, surgical, and dental clinics, measuring or checking instruments and machines, and apparatus for the use of X-rays or of Alpha, Beta, or Gamma radiations.

 India currently imports approximately 80% of its medical devices, with the US, Germany, China, Singapore, and the Netherlands being top exporters of such apparatus to the country. [*]

-7. Vehicle Parts and Vehicles
+8. Vehicle Parts and Vehicles

 China continues to be the largest source of automotive parts imports for the Indian automotive industry. [*] These imports include engines and transmission parts, rim products, hubcaps, front and rear spoilers, car lights, rearview mirrors, car sensors, and cable for car accessories among others.